On tropical cohomology of smooth algebraic varieties: Valuations and non-archimedean analytic spaces

 \subsection{Berkovich analytic spaces}

-In \cite[Section 3.5]{Ber90}, Berkovich introduced the \textit{Berkovich analytic space} associated to an algebraic variety $X$ over a complete valuation field $(L,v_L \colon L^{\times} \to \R)$ of height $\leq 1$.
-We denote it by $X^{\mathrm{Ber}}$.
-Berkovich analytic spaces are, as sets, the sets of bounded multiplicative seminorms.
-There exists a bijection between multiplicative seminorms $\lvert \ \rvert$ and valuations $v $ of height $\leq 1$ defined by $\lvert \ \rvert \mapsto -\log \lvert \ \rvert $.
-By this bijection, we consider multiplicative seminorms as valuations.
+In \cite[Chapter 3]{Ber90}, Berkovich introduced the \textit{Berkovich analytic space} $X^{\mathrm{Ber}}$, which is a locally compact (\cite[Theorem 1.2.1]{Ber90}) Hausdorff (\cite[Theorem 3.4.8 (i), Theorem 3.5.3 (i)]{Ber90}) topological space, associated to an algebraic variety $X$ over a complete valuation field $(L,v_L \colon L^{\times} \to \R)$ of height $\leq 1$.
+Berkovich analytic spaces are, as sets, the sets of valuations $v $ with target $\R \cup \{\infty \}$.
+(Strictly speaking, Berkovich uses multiplicative seminorms instead of valuations, but we identify them in a natural way by $ - \log \colon \R_{> 0} \cong \R $.)